Before you go

 The approach from Saty is rough.
 The paved road ends in the village; from there, 12 km of deeply rutted track with two or three stream crossings leads to the parking area.
 That section demands a 4x4 or a high-clearance UAZ, both of which local drivers in Saty offer for hire at modest rates.
 From parking it is a 1.5 km walk downhill through coniferous forest to the lakeshore, taking around 20 minutes.

 The lake lies within Kolsay Lakes National Park, and the zone sits close to the Kyrgyz border.
-Foreigners must carry a passport at all times as border guards patrol and make spot checks; a formal propusk (border zone permit) is required and can be obtained in advance through local tour operators or the border guard office in Almaty.
+Foreigners must carry a passport at all times as border guards patrol and make spot checks.
+As of 2024–2025, reaching the lake requires only a passport for the checkpoint near Saty rather than a separately issued propusk (border-zone permit) — but border regulations change, so confirm current requirements with the park administration or a licensed Almaty operator before travel.
+A formal propusk is still required to hike past the second Kolsai lake toward the upper lake.
 Entrance to the national park costs around 1,000 KZT per person, payable in cash at the checkpoint near Saty.
 Diving in the lake requires a diving certificate and a separate permit from local authorities.

 The best season runs from late May through September.
 Autumn brings golden larch colour on the surrounding slopes and fewer visitors on weekdays.
 The track to the lake is typically snowed in from November through April, and the closed months can extend into May in heavy-snow years.
 Water temperature stays near-freezing year-round, making the lake suitable for ice diving in winter but not for swimming.
 There is no ATM within range of Saty; bring all cash from Almaty.